Euramsia/personal-website/content/post/what-is-molecular-biology/index.md

 Life needs **energy**.
 Who doesn't?
 Without energy, nothing can be done.
 Simply maintaining order already needs constant effort, otherwise things tend to become chaotic.
 Energy is either prduced trough photosynthesis or by "eating" energy-rich molecules like sugar.

 Life needs **work** - or in other words: something, that performs necessary tasks.
 Even though chemical reactions happen all the time, you need to put in some extra effort to get the reactions you really want and something needs to control this.
 In the case of life the "workers" are special molecules called enzymes.

-> These five can be seen as the core elements of life.
-This is the secret of life in a simplified form.
-As you can see, in the end it all comes down to molecules and thus chemistry:

-- The space is defined by borders made out of molecules
-- The building blocks of course are molecules too
-- Information is stored in the DNA, which is itself an incredibly large molecule
-- Energy is derived from molecules and stored in other molecules
-- Even the work is done by molecules, who perfor specific tasks

 With the models developed over the last two centuries we are able to explain life with an astonishing complexity.
 I will explain them a bit further in the next part